GetSimpleCMS-CE-plugins/plugin-i18n_DeepL_Page_Translation/README.md

 This plugin allows translation of GetSimple cms pages using the DeepL translation API. \
-**It requires the [i18n plugin](https://github.com/GetSimpleCMS-CE-plugins/plugin-i18n/) designed by Martin Vlcek.**
+It requires the [i18n base plugin](https://github.com/GetSimpleCMS-CE-plugins/plugin-i18n/) designed by Martin Vlcek.

 This plugin creates new, translated pages on the Edit page, according to the i18n page structure that uses a slug ending consisting of an underscore plus the two-letter language code for non-default language pages.

-**Attention:** A (Free or Pro) DeepL Developer API account is required: See here.
+**Attention:** A (Free or Pro) DeepL Developer API account is also required: See [here](https://www.deepl.com/en/pro-api#api-pricing).

 ## Features
-Choose
+These are some of the configuration options:
-* which fields you want to have translated,
+* Choose which fields you want to have translated,
 * which html/xml tags will contain text not to translate,
 * and which expressions and words shall never be translated
-* exclude placeholders {% xxx%}, (% xxx%), %xxx% from translation
+* exclude placeholders {% xxx%}, (% xxx%), %xxx% from translation.
-* configure a list of target languages used, and their respective slug extensions (source language is always auto-detected). \
+* Configure a list of target languages used, and their respective slug extensions (source language is always auto-detected). \
 When new languages will be added by DeepL, simply open the plugin configuration page once and the additional language will become available.
+* Give DeepL some context hints for improved translation results

 ## Supported Languages
 This plugin works with all languages provided by DeepL. \
 Currently (Dec.
 21, 2024) they say they support about 30 languages.
-See also hee: https://developers.deepl.com/docs/resources/supported-languages
+See also here: [Supported Languages](https://developers.deepl.com/docs/resources/supported-languages)

 ## Installation
 Unzip the zip file and upload the contents to the plugin directory.